ilkemerogul/HackerRank_Challenges/README.md

 # HackerRank
-This repository includes solutions for HackerRank challenges and will be updated frequently.
+This repository includes solutions to HackerRank challenges and will be updated frequently.